deeptho/linux_media/README.md

 sudo systemctl enable rsyslog
 sudo systemctl start rsyslog #to have log messages in /var/log/debug
 ```
+Pay attention to error messages.
+All steps need to succeed.

 Now install the firmware (if needed):